 These data were collected as part of a validation study for the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E).
 AMSR-E is a mission instrument launched aboard NASA's Aqua Satellite on 04 May 2002.
 AMSR-E validation studies linked to SMEX are designed to evaluate the accuracy of AMSR-E soil moisture data.
 Specific validation objectives include assessing and refining soil moisture algorithm performance; verifying soil moisture estimation accuracy; investigating the effects of vegetation, surface temperature, topography, and soil texture on soil moisture accuracy; and determining the regions that are useful for AMSR-E soil moisture measurements.

-Prueger J., 2003.
-SMEX02 Rain Gauge Network, Walnut Creek, Iowa.
-Boulder, CO: National Snow and Ice Data Center.
-Digital media.
+Prueger, J. 2004.
+SMEX02 Rain Gauge Network, Walnut Creek, Iowa. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||ASCII tab-delimited text files|